Japan Self-Defense Forces: Recruitment and conditions of service

 When the JSDF was originally formed, women were recruited exclusively for the nursing services.
 Opportunities were expanded somewhat when women were permitted to join the JGSDF communication service in 1967 and the JMSDF and JASDF communication services in 1974.
 By 1991, more than 6,000 women were in the JSDF, about 80% of service areas, except those requiring direct exposure to combat, were open to them.
 The National Defense Medical College graduated its first class with women in March 1991, and the National Defense Academy began admitting women in FY 1992.
 In total, 20% of JSDF recruits are women.
 In one of its recent attempts to increase recruitment rates, its marketing campaigns have focused more on women.
 The JSDF's recruitment levels often fail to meet national targets.
 In 2018, the number of new recruits to the Japan Maritime Self-Defense Force was below 60% of its annual goal.

 JSDF personnel benefits are not comparable to such benefits for active-duty military personnel in other major industrialized nations.
 Health care is provided at the JSDF Central Hospital, fourteen regional hospitals, and 165 clinics in military facilities and on board ship, but the health care only covers physical examinations and the treatment of illness and injury suffered on duty.
 There are no commissary or exchange privileges.
 Housing is often substandard, and military appropriations for facilities maintenance often focus on appeasing civilian communities near bases rather than on improving on-base facilities.

-In 2010, Sapporo District Court fined the state after a female JASDF member was sexually assaulted by a colleague then forced to retire, while the perpetrator was suspended for 60 days.
+In 2010, the Sapporo District Court fined the state after a female JASDF member was sexually assaulted by a colleague then forced to retire, while the perpetrator was suspended for 60 days.

+In 2024, the Japanese Defense Ministry announced that it would allow JSDF recruits to start sporting longer hairstyles beginning in April as part of efforts to increase membership for as long as it did not impede the wearing of headgear and could be tied up without falling into the shoulders.